How and Where to Ship Alcohol Legally in the United States

 Whether selling to stores or delivering directly to homes, shipping alcohol has become an increasingly popular and practical way for brewers and distillers to manage their businesses.
-However, sending alcohol by mail has special rules.
+However, sending alcohol by mail, including FedEx, UPS and the United States Postal Service (USPS), has special rules.

 Here are the things you should know about shipping various forms of alcohol throughout the United States.